yivo/searchspace/README.md

 NOTE: This project is used only for testing purposes.

+Website supports History API, has a responsive markup and is error friendly.

 ### Implementation
 This project is written used latest Ruby on Rails 4.x (4.2.9).
 I tried to make thing extensible as I could do this for short period of time.